A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from

-In order to define our once-extended versions of Quinn's TQFT, we will only need to use $\mathbf{2span}(HF)$ as a `half-way house' between the bicategory, $\tcob{n}$, of 2-cobordisms, that we will introduce in detail in the next section, and $\vProfGrphf$, the second part of this process being given by $\boldsymbol{\mathcal{H}}$.
-In the symmetric monoidal bicategory, $\vProfGrphf$, the images of our possible problem `equations', that do not hold in $\mathbf{2span}(HF)$, are satisfied.
-In other words, in defining $\boldsymbol{{\mathcal{H}}}$, and similarly $\boldsymbol{\overline{\mathcal{H}}}$, and checking that it preserves the horizontal and vertical compositions and identities, we have that the composite assignment will be a bifunctor, and, later on, will similarly have that it is symmetric monoidal.
-As usual, however, we are getting a bit ahead of ourselves and do need to define and study the once-extended TQFT and its variants in some more detail.
-What we can claim to know for certain at this stage of the paper is that the resulting \emph{basic} form of that extended TQFT will be a bifunctor.
-More will be revealed shortly.
+As already mentioned, $\mathbf{2span}(HF)$ is not a symmetric monoidal bicategory.
+However, when we define our once-extended versions of Quinn's TQFT, we will only use $\mathbf{2span}(HF)$ as a `half-way house' between the bicategory, $\tcob{n}$, of 2-cobordisms, that we will introduce in detail in the next section, and $\vProfGrphf$, the second part of this process being given by $\boldsymbol{\mathcal{H}}$.
+Even if $\mathbf{2span}(HF)$ is not a symmetric monoidal bicategory, the composite assignment, $\tcob{n}\to \vProfGrphf$ will still be a symmetric monoidal bifunctor.
+More will revealed in the next section.